Perennial

 Plant in well-drained soil — sedums rot in wet feet.
 Full sun prevents flopping.
 Cut tall sedums to the ground in late winter.
 Pinch "Autumn Joy" in June for shorter, stockier plants.
 Extremely drought-tolerant once established.

-See sedum in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring sedum alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring sedum alongside companion plants.

 Frequently Asked Questions